9xN/9xN.github.io/_drafts/2023-07-07-Encoding-&-Encrypting-Shellcode.md

 5. **Padding Removal**: If padding was added during encryption, it is removed to obtain the original plaintext message.

-AES-256-CBC provides a high level of security when implemented correctly, offering confidentiality and protection against brute-force attacks.
-However, it's essential to ensure proper key management, secure key distribution, and other security measures to maintain the overall integrity of the system.

-AES-256-CBC is a widely used symmetric encryption algorithm.
-AES stands for Advanced Encryption Standard, and 256 refers to the key size in bits.
-CBC (Cipher Block Chaining) is a mode of operation that adds an extra layer of security by chaining together blocks of data.

-AES-256-CBC encrypts data in blocks of 128 bits using a secret key.
-Each block is XORed with the previous ciphertext block before encryption, adding randomness and preventing patterns from emerging.
-The encryption process is repeated for each block until the entire message is encrypted.

-To decrypt the data, the recipient uses the same secret key and reverses the encryption process.
-Each block is decrypted and XORed with the previous ciphertext block to recover the original plaintext.

-AES-256-CBC is considered a strong encryption algorithm and is widely adopted for securing sensitive data, such as in online transactions, secure communication protocols, and data storage.
-It provides a high level of security when implemented correctly and with a strong key.
 ## Program Overview
 The program begins by including necessary libraries and defining some utility functions and constants.
 These include functions for error handling, printing banners, reading shellcode from a file, and performing encoding and encryption operations.
 The constants define color codes for console output.